August 4, 2026

 Pro No No No No Manual user management only

-Enterprise Grid Yes Yes Yes Yes Full enterprise features
+Enterprise Grid Yes Yes Yes Yes Full SSO and SCIM automation available

 Now that you've confirmed your Slack plan supports Okta integration, let's walk through the complete setup process.